 Garbage trucks are a part of our everyday lives, no matter where you work, live or play.
 You can find these heavy vehicles practically anywhere, traversing our neighborhoods and emptying them of waste and recycling.
 While it isn’t ideal, these sizable trucks follow the same curbs and streets that our families walk and play on.

-A collision with garbage truck can come with its own set of challenges and complexities.
-If yourself or a loved one has recently been involved in one, we can help you determine how to best move forward.
+A collision with a garbage truck can come with its own set of challenges and complexities.
+If you or a loved one has recently been involved in one, we can help you determine how to best move forward.

 The attorneys at Fried Goldberg have extensive experience defending victims of truck accidents and helping them move on with their lives, including those who have been injured or harmed in accidents with garbage trucks.
 We have won substantial settlements on behalf of our clients to help offset medical bills, missed wages and even their pain and suffering.
 We can help you, too.

 You may find helpful information on this page for the following:

 - Were you or a loved one recently involved in a crash with a commercial vehicle, such as a waste removal truck?

 - Our team has guided countless other families through these types of collisions.